-Interstate 64 connects the St. Louis metropolitan area east to the Hampton Roads area of southeast Virginia.
-Along the way, I-64 connects with Mount Vernon, Illinois; Evansville, Indiana (via former Interstate 164/new I-69); Louisville, Kentucky; Charleston, West Virginia; and Richmond, Virginia.
+Interstate 64 travels east from the St. Louis metropolitan area in the Midwestern U.S. to Hampton Roads, Virginia along the East Coast.
+Along the corridor, I-64 joins Mount Vernon, Illinois with Evansville, Indiana; Louisville, Kentucky; Charleston, West Virginia and Richmond, Virginia.

 Interstate 64 doubles as the southernmost extent of the Avenue of the Saints corridor between Wentzville and Lindbergh Boulevard (U.S. 61) at Ladue.
-Although much of the Avenue of the Saints corridor north of I-64 and I-70 consists of four-lane divided highway or expressway, it is not an Interstate route.
-The corridor extends north from the St. Louis area to Hannibal, Iowa City, Iowa and ultimately St. Paul, Minnesota.
+Although the majority of the Avenue of the Saints corridor north of I-64 and I-70 consists of four lane, divided highway or expressway, it is not an Interstate route.
+The corridor extends from the St. Louis area to Hannibal, Iowa City, Iowa and ultimately St. Paul, Minnesota.

-Together the easternmost 35 miles of Interstate 64 and all 20 miles of Interstate 664 constitute the Hampton Roads Beltway.
-A distinct trailblazer is used for the Beltway, with directional placards indicating inner or outer depending upon the direction traveled.
-Furthermore the portion of I-64 between I-264 and 664 at Suffolk and I-264 at Virginia Beach does not use cardinal directions due to the orientation of the freeway.
+Collectively the easternmost 35 miles of I-64 and all 20 miles of Interstate 664 constitute the Hampton Roads Beltway.
+Trailblazers for the Beltway utilize placards indicating inner or outer in lieu of cardinal directions.
+Markers for I-64 south of I-264/664 at Suffolk and I-264 at Virginia Beach do not include cardinal directions due to the orientation of the freeway.

 Parallel U.S. Routes

-Interstate 64 and U.S. 40 & 61 are merged from the western terminus at Wentzville to Ladue, where U.S. 61 turns south along Lindbergh Boulevard.
+Interstate 64 and U.S. 40/61 overlap from the west end at Wentzville to Ladue, where U.S. 61 turns south along Lindbergh Boulevard.
 I-64 and U.S. 40 remain cosigned to St. Louis and the Poplar Street Bridge across the Mississippi River.
 I-64 and U.S. 40 part ways at the East St. Louis Interchange, with U.S. 40 taking I-55 and I-70.
-East of St. Louis, Interstate 64 replaced former U.S. 460, which used to follow portions of Illinois 15, 142, and 14 and Indiana 66 and 62 en route to Louisville, Kentucky.
+East of St. Louis, Interstate 64 replaced former U.S. 460, which used to follow portions of IL 15, IL 142 and IL 14 and Indiana State Road 66 and SR 62 en route to Louisville, Kentucky.
 The route also overlaps with U.S. 50 from Caseyville to O’Fallon, Missouri.

 Once at Louisville, Interstate 64 parallels U.S. 60 more or less east to Virginia.
-Exceptions to this include the toll section where Interstate 64 is combined with Interstate 77 (West Virginia Turnpike) and between Staunton and Richmond, where it parallels U.S. 250.
+Exceptions to this include the tolled West Virginia Turnpike where I-64 combines with Interstate 77, and between Staunton and Richmond, where it parallels U.S. 250.

-In Louisville, Kentucky, major improvements and upgrades were completed at the “Spaghetti Junction” (Kennedy Interchange) linking I-64 with Interstates 65 and 71 as part of the overall Ohio River Bridge Project.
-This project primarily focused on the construction of the East End Bridge for I-265 and doubling capacity of the I-65 Downtown Crossing by constructing the Abraham Lincoln Bridge parallel for northbound traffic.
-Reconstructed of the Kennedy Interchange and surrounding roadways included a number of improvements:6
+Within Louisville, Kentucky, major improvements and upgrades were completed at the “Spaghetti Junction” (Kennedy Interchange) linking I-64 with I-65 and I-71 as part of the overall Ohio River Bridge Project.
+This project primarily focused on both the construction of the East End Bridge for I-265 and doubling capacity of the I-65 Downtown Crossing by constructing the parallel Abraham Lincoln Bridge for northbound traffic.
+Reconstruction of the Kennedy Interchange and surrounding roadways included a number of improvements:6

-Realignment of Interstate 64 between Interstate 65 and Interstate 71 to a new alignment south of the existing alignment
+- Relocation of Interstate 64 between I-65 and I-71 to the south of the existing alignment

-Costs were estimated for the Ohio River Bridge Project in December 2006.
-The $3.9 billion cost for two new Ohio River Bridges and the reconstruction of the Downtown “Spaghetti Junction” interchange surpassed the initial estimates by over 60%.
+Costs were estimated at $3.9 billion for the Ohio River Bridge Project in December 2006.
+The cost for two new Ohio River Bridges and the reconstruction of the Downtown “Spaghetti Junction” interchange surpassed the initial estimates by over 60%.
 Components of the major construction initiative were as follows in 2006:8

 Funding was a major concern, and lack of money resulted in a delayed time table.
 Work finally started on the Kennedy Interchange project on July 15, 2013.
 Construction ran through the end of 2016.9

 The west end of I-64 was located at the approach to the U.S. 40-61 bridge over the Missouri River until 2003.
-Upgrades continued westward to the Missouri 94 interchange, and then Highway K in 2004.2 The last section, which opened during a ceremony held at the new interchange at Prospect Road on October 14, 2009, extended Interstate 64 northwest to Interstate 70 in Wentzville.
+Upgrades continued westward to the Missouri Route 94 interchange, and then Highway K in 2004.2 The last section, which opened during a ceremony held at the new interchange at Prospect Road on October 14, 2009, extended Interstate 64 northwest to I-70 in Wentzville.

 Interstate 64 underwent major improvements in the St. Louis area between 2000 and 2009 as part of the “The New I-64” construction project by MoDOT.
 I-64 between Ballas Road and Interstate 170 was closed for reconstruction between January 2, 2008 and December 31, 2008.
 The stretch east from I-170 to Kingshighway Boulevard faced a similar closure on December 15, 2008, as the western section reopened.
 The entire project was completed on December 7, 2009.
-The project redesigned the 1950s-built freeway to modern standards, with new overpasses, redesigned interchanges and a high-speed connection with I-170 in addition to landscaping and architectural improvements.
+The project redesigned the freeway built in the 1950s to modern standards, with new overpasses, redesigned interchanges and a high speed connection with I-170 in addition to landscaping and architectural improvements.